 To this point, the focus has been on APIs as something to expose publically to external consumers; the dividing line between APIs and internal SOA services has been clear.
 With the maturing of API management technologies, APIs have brought about such benefits as ease of use and self-administration.
 As a result, many companies now want to also use API technologies and protocols to expose services inside the company as shown in Figure 3.
 The lines between SOA web services and API are now blurred and almost irrelevant.
 They have differences in their origin, to whom they are exposed to, and the data models they use, but many SOA “services” could also be potentially described as internal APIs.

 Today, the term APIs is commonly used to refer to any interface that is exposed over REST (HTTP/JSON) or a web service (SOAP/HTTP).
 The APIs are typically categorized by their scope, such as a public API or enterprise API.
 Enterprises that sustained SOA initiatives sometimes retain the term “service” for internal, enterprise-wide APIs.
-For more information about the differences between SOA and API, see Integration architecture: Comparing web APIs with service-oriented architecture and enterprise application integration.

 The term API represents an evolution in the “service exposure” aspect of SOA.
 It uses simpler protocols and provides more sophistication around the exposure itself, including developer portals, policy controls, and self-administration.